The Short Answer

 The Bottom Line

 Rightmove sends email alerts in batches, typically a few times per day, and delays of 2 to 8 hours between listing and notification are normal.
-For renters in competitive markets, that delay is a significant disadvantage.
+There is no published schedule and no way to set a specific delivery time.
+The hidden 14-property cap means you may not even see every matching listing in each alert.

+For renters in competitive markets, that delay and those limitations are a significant disadvantage.
 The most effective fix is to stop relying on Rightmove's email alerts as your primary notification method.
-Whether you supplement them with app notifications, manual checks, or a dedicated monitoring service, the goal is the same: see new listings as close to the moment they go live as possible, and be ready to act immediately when you do.
+Whether you supplement them with app notifications, manual checks, or a dedicated monitoring service like Dwellio, the goal is the same: see new listings as close to the moment they go live as possible, and be ready to act immediately when you do.